 A methodology was developed to quantify landscape variables such as road, traffic, vegetation, topography, and deer fecal pellets at wildlife crossing structures and sites.
-Data was collected in 2010 at wildlife crossing structures, wildlife crossing structure sites, and control sites, except for the following: Indian Prairie Loop, Big Creek, and Axmen Propane.
+Data were collected in 2010 at wildlife crossing structures, wildlife crossing structure sites, and control sites, except for the following: Indian Prairie Loop, Big Creek, and Axmen Propane.
 Construction activities were occurring at these three locations; and landscape variables there were drastically changed by the construction activities.
-This quarter, data was collected again at all 19 structures.
+Landscape variables data were collected again in 2012 at all structures and control sites, with the exception of the east side of Lupine, where landowner permission could not be obtained.

-Vegetation data were collected in 25 plots in a 25 meter grid, on each side of the structure or site (50 total plots, each 25 meters apart).
+In 2010 vegetation data were collected in 25 plots in a 25 meter grid, on each side of the structure or site (50 total plots, each 25 meters apart).
 Each plot was a circle with a 2 meter radius.
 Vegetation was categorized as trees, shrubs, or grasses/non-woody and the percentage cover (density) of each category was visually estimated.
-This quarter, 5 additional plots on each side of the structure were sampled (60 total plots).
+In 2012, five additional plots on each side of the structures were sampled (60 total plots).

 Fecal pellets were counted in each plot at each structure or site as described above, and tabulated as number of piles (a pile was more than 10 pellets but less than 50 pellets) and number of scatters (a scatter was less than 10 pellets).
-Pellet counts will be analyzed to determine if they can be used as an index or estimate of deer density.
+Pellet counts will be analyzed to determine if they can be used as an index or estimate of deer abundance.
 Statistical analyses will also explore if pellet data correlate with vegetation and number of deer photographed at the structure or site.

-Vegetation characteristics and deer density at each structure and control site may be analyzed in an Akaike Information Criterion (AIC).
+Vegetation characteristics and deer abundance at each structure and control site may be analyzed in an Akaike Information Criterion (AIC).
 AIC-based statistics allow multiple statistical models to be built.
 The AIC software selects the most appropriate model that explains deer presence as related to the different landscape variables.
 The researchers will conduct a literature search to determine how other studies have used this analysis to predict animal presence.
 This is but one of several statistical analyses to be used.